-The home campus, located in Lamoni, lowa, provides education for many full- and parttime residential students, who seek the Bachelor of Arts, Bachelor of Arts Honors, Bachelor of Science, or Bachelor of Science Honors degrees in 34 different majors.
+The home campus, located in Lamoni, Iowa, provides education for many full- and part-time residential students, who seek the Bachelor of Arts, Bachelor of Arts Honors, Bachelor of Science, or Bachelor of Science Honors degrees in 27 majors.
 Courses are available for non-degree seeking students interested in enrolling for personal enrichment.